sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 Why should we use models at all?
 A model gives us a structured way to understand how the program operates (or should operate).
 Model-based testing makes use of models of the system to derive tests.

-In this chapter, we show what a model is (or can be), and go over some of the models used in software testing.
+In this chapter, we show what a model is (or can be) and go over some of the models used in software testing.
 The two models covered in this chapter are decision tables and state machines.